-Series G Convertible Preferred Stock and March 2019 Offering: On March 12, 2019, the Company closed on an underwritten public offering of common stock, Series G convertible preferred stock and warrants to purchase shares of common stock for gross proceeds of \$12.4 million, which included the full exercise of the underwriter's over-allotment option to purchase additional shares and warrants ("March 2019 Offering").
+Series G Convertible Preferred Stock and March 2019 Offering: On March 12, 2019, the Company closed on an underwritten public offering of common stock, Series G convertible preferred stock and warrants to purchase shares of common stock for gross proceeds of \$12.4 million, which included the full exercise of the underwriter's overallotment option to purchase additional shares and warrants ("March 2019 Offering").
 Net proceeds totaled approximately \$11.0 million after deducting the underwriting discounts and commissions and other costs associated with the offering.
 The Series G convertible preferred stock included a beneficial conversion amount of \$4.5 million, representing the intrinsic value of the shares at the time of issuance.
 This amount is reflected as an increase to the loss per share allocable to common stockholders in the years ended December 31, 2019.

-The March 2019 Offering was comprised of 455,178 shares of common stock priced at \$5.25 per share and 1,910,536 shares of Series G convertible preferred stock, convertible into common stock at \$5.25 per share.
+The March 2019 Offering was comprised of 15,173 shares of common stock priced at \$157.50 per share and 1,910,536 shares of Series G convertible preferred stock, convertible into common stock at \$157.50 per share.
 Each share of Series G convertible preferred stock and each share of common stock was accompanied by a Series 1 warrant and a Series 2 warrant.
-The Series 1 warrants are exercisable into 2,365,714 shares of common stock and the Series 2 warrants are exercisable into 2,365,714 shares of common stock.
-Series 1 warrants expire on the fifth anniversary of the date of issuance and are exercisable at \$5.25 to purchase one share of common stock.
-Series 2 warrants expire on the earlier of: (i) the eighteen-month anniversary of the date of issuance and (ii) the 30th trading day following the public announcement of the receipt from the U.S. Food and Drug Administration of clearance or approval of a modification to the product label for the Aquadex System to include pediatric patients.
-Series 2 warrants are exercisable at \$5.25 per share of common stock.
+The Series 1 warrants are exercisable into 78,863 shares of common stock and the Series 2 warrants are exercisable into 78,863 shares of common stock.
+Series 1 warrants expire on the fifth anniversary of the date of issuance and are exercisable at \$157.50 to purchase one share of common stock.
+Series 2 warrants expire on the earlier of: (i) the eighteen-month anniversary of the date of issuance and (ii) the 30th trading day following the public announcement of the receipt from the U.S. Food and Drug Administration (FDA) of clearance or approval of a modification to the product label for the Aquadex System to include pediatric patients.
+Series 2 warrants are exercisable at \$157.50 per share of common stock.
+The Company announced it had received FDA clearance for use of its Aquadex System in pediatric patients on February 26, 2020, effectively setting the date of expiration of these warrants for April 8, 2020.
 The conversion price of the Series G convertible preferred stock as well as the exercise price of the warrants are fixed and do not contain any variable pricing features, nor any price based anti-dilutive features apart from customary adjustments for splits and reverse splits of common stock.
 The Series G convertible preferred stock included a beneficial ownership limitation of 4.99% but had no dividend preference (except to extent dividends are also paid on the common stock), liquidation preference or other preferences over common stock.
-The securities comprising the units were immediately separable and were issued separately.
+The securities comprising the units were immediately separable and were issued

-As of December 31, 2019, all 1,910,536 shares of the Series G convertible preferred stock had been converted into common stock and none remained outstanding.
+As of December 31, 2019, all 63,685 shares of the Series G convertible preferred stock had been converted into common stock and none remained outstanding.